 The law was enacted over 50 years ago to protect commerce, navigation, and recreation as well as habitats and reproduction areas for plants, fish, and wildlife.
 The permit application allows the DNR to work with you to minimize any adverse impacts on the surrounding wetlands.

 Q: What Different Kinds of Docks Are There?

 A: We differentiate piers based on fixed vs. floating, choice of building materials, and shape.

 The first decision to make is whether you want a fixed pier or a floating pier.
 Floating piers float on top of the water, whereas a fixed pier is stuck in place.

-The three main materials to consider for a dock are aluminum, vinyl, and wood.
+The three main materials to consider for a dock and pier are aluminum, vinyl, and wood.

 Q: Do I Need to Remove My Dock Before Winter?

-A: If you live in a warmer climate, and do not feel the harsh effects of winter, you do not need to remove your dock before winter.
-However, for all you northern lake lovers, the answer is probably yes.
+A: If you live in a warmer climate, and do not feel the harsh effects of winter, you do not need to remove your dock and pier before winter.
+However, for all you northern-lake-lovers, the answer is probably yes.